 Any extended absences should be discussed with the Head of School prior to the student missing school.
-Elementary students who arrive later than 15 minutes to class will be considered tardy.
+Students who arrive later than 10 minutes to class will be considered tardy.
 After three (3) unexcused tardy days, the student will be considered having been absent one (1) day.

-In an effort to be consistent, the following have been determined to be "Excused Absences":
+To be consistent, the following have been determined to be "Excused Absences":